5 Extremely Actionable SEO Tips For Beginners When Starting A New Blog

 This is useful if your business serves a country specific-audience.
 So you will experience better results in the country that you are targeting.

-- Targeting the United States will be too competitive for me.
+- Targeting the United States is too competitive.

-- I want to get the ‘global advantage’ but still want Google to associate my blog with a particular region, i.e. Malaysia.
+- You want the ‘global advantage’ but still want Google to associate your blog with a particular region.

-For the third point, I’d probably get more backlinks from Malaysia being one of the few Malaysian bloggers who write about this topic so that signals Google to give some importance to me in Malaysia.
+For the third point, if you get more backlinks from your own country for instance, it signals Google to give some importance to you in your own country.

-If I want to ensure my blog is not associated with any country or region at all, I can select Unlisted in the drop-down list.
+If you want to ensure your blog is not associated with any country or region at all, you can select Unlisted in the drop-down list.

-This will tell Google that I’m targeting a broad, global audience or region even though I get more backlinks from a particular country for instance.
+This will tell Google that you’re targeting a broad, global audience or region, diminishing the importance of backlinks from any country.

 Focusing on offering great user experience is important because Google wants to rank content that is actually useful for users.
 One way you can achieve this is by increasing your blog or website loading speed.